jerome0caruso/JeromeCaruso.GreenfireElectronPortfolio/README.md

 ####Project setup
 ```
-Run.Pull the greenfireelectronportfolioB repo first and run :
+Run/Pull the greenfireelectronportfolioB repo first and run :
+npm i
+then
-npm install
+npm run devStart
 -----
 on the greenfireelectronportfolio(current repo)
 npm install